 Rach Gia An Giang, Vietnam Travel Guide

-The Mekong Delta as a whole faces significant environmental challenges, including rising sea levels, saltwater intrusion, and pollution.
+The Mekong river Delta as a whole faces significant environmental challenges, including rising sea levels, saltwater intrusion, and pollution.

 Mindful practices contribute to the region's well-being.